AngelaCox/UX-Portfolio/_posts/2016-03-25-information-analysis-my-own-site.markdown

 Full disclosure?
 I scrapped my original portfolio design two weeks in.
 I had originally intended to create an interactive portfolio, using the non-linear story tool Twine.
 Seriously if you haven't already, [check Twine out](https://twinery.org/), it's really cool.

 I was seduced by how 'unique' it would be, I could create an interactive, clickable trip through my career!
 There could be pictures and music, or links, video... except I couldn't.
 Not really.
 Or rather, not without some serious hours put in.
-Sometimes you can scope out a project you really want to do, only to have to admit to yourself the time and effort required aren't going to translate into the professional looking outcome you expected.
+Sometimes you can scope out a project you really want to do only to have to admit to yourself the time and effort required aren't going to translate into the professional looking outcome you expected.
 And so it was with Twine.

 ![avatar picture]({{ site.url }}/images/twineoutput.png)

 See? ^^ That's the final output in its most basic form.
-Yes, you can make it more pretty, but sometimes it's more cost effective to admit that you need a better solution and scrap it, rather than continue out of mistaken pride or because you're really stubborn. *Aherm* After a bit of analysis, I concluded that nobody coming to check out a portfolio is going to be impressed by something that looks 'kind of okay', even if I do show them how bad the original is.
+Yes, you can make it more pretty, but sometimes it's more cost effective to admit that you need a better solution and scrap it, rather than continue out of mistaken pride or because you're really stubborn.  *Cough*.
+After a bit of analysis, I concluded that nobody coming to check out a portfolio is going to be impressed by something that looks 'kind of okay', even if I do show them how bad the original was.

-I decided to scrap Twine and set up a simple Jekyll website, using BitBucket and Aerobatic to manage hosting, and wrote the content in Atom and this is a far superior outcome, even if Twine still IS really fun.
+I decided to scrap Twine and set up a simple Jekyll website, using BitBucket and Aerobatic to manage hosting, and wrote the content in Atom.
+This is a far superior outcome, even if Twine still IS really fun.

 ## Layout and architecture plan